 Canadian indie pop band The New Pornographers took their name from a 1966 Japanese anthropological film, The Pornographers.
 The term super-group has always felt a little misleading for this conglomerate of musicians – most of the members were only known within the Canadian music scene, and it’s largely the success of the parent band that’s raised the profile of individual members like Destroyer’s Dan Bejar and Neko Case.
 Carl Newman was the leader of Zumpano, a 1990s power pop band, who formed The New Pornographers in 1997, recruiting members of other Canadian bands, including Bejar, Case, bassist John Collins, and keyboardist Blaine Thurier.
 Drummer Kurt Dahle was added in 1999, lead guitarist Todd Fancey in 2003, and Newman’s niece Kathryn Calder was added as an additional female vocalist in 2005.

 The group was originally intended as a side project, but immediately attracted attention with debut album Mass Romantic.
-While later albums have become more sophisticated and subdued, they’ve largely followed the same formula – sophisticated, energetic pop songs, with harmonies and lead vocals shared between Newman, Case, and Bejar.
+While later albums have become more sophisticated and subdued, they’ve largely followed the same formula – intricate, energetic pop songs, with harmonies and lead vocals shared between Newman, Case, and Bejar.
 While Newman writes most of the material, Bejar has contributed a handful of songs to each of the band’s albums, and his sardonic delivery and cryptic song-craft help to balance Newman’s enthusiastic sweetness.

 Newman’s lyrics are rarely straightforward either – his words are often chosen for their sound rather than their meaning.
-But that just puts the attention of the band’s musicality – Newman’s a sophisticated writer who is influenced by tune-smiths like Brian Wilson and Jimmy Webb.
+But that just puts attention on the band’s musicality – Newman’s a sophisticated writer who is influenced by tune-smiths like Brian Wilson and Jimmy Webb.
 The players in the band aren’t necessarily flashy, but they’re good at adding colour to Newman and Bejar’s complex compositions.

 You could argue that the band have had diminishing returns over their more recent albums, and most people prefer their first three albums, but at the same time, I have no desire for the band to change direction – even their weaker material has plenty of merit, as not many bands can match their sophisticated songwriting and harmonies, and at their best they’re arguably the pinnacle of indie pop.